Your Meeting Space Software Checklist

 Making a Decision

 For larger organizations, it’s important to take the time so the right decision is made and rolled out effectively.
-Collecting requirements from stakeholders can be a great way to avoid future problems, but ensure the list clearly separates the necessities from the nice-to-haves.
+Collecting requirements from various stakeholders can be a great way to avoid future problems, but ensure the list clearly separates the necessities from the nice-to-haves.

 Once you choose the system, it’s important to have a plan to roll out the system to your team.